How to Add Annotation to PDF from FTP in Java

 Security Considerations for Production Use

-• Use environment variables or secure configuration files
+• Never hard‑code credentials – use environment variables or a secure vault.

 Frequently Asked Questions

-Q: Can I use this approach with other cloud storage services like AWS S3 or Google Drive?
-A: Absolutely!
-The principle is the same – you just need to adapt the file retrieval method.
-Replace the FTP client code with the appropriate SDK for your storage service.
+Q: Can I use this approach with cloud storage services like AWS S3 or Google Drive?

 What’s Next?

-• Integrate with your existing document management system
+• Integrate with your existing Document Management System (DMS) for end‑to‑end workflows.

 Resources and Further Learning